 - 30 percent fat

-- 30 percent protein.
+- 30 percent protein

 In the Zone diet, calorie intake does not have to go down, but what the person is eating has to change.

-What is wrong with the Zone diet?
+Why is it called the Zone diet?

-Diabetes UK lists as a "myth," the idea that certain fruits are bad, noting that "Grapes and bananas, like all fruit, make a very healthy choice."
+Diabetes U.K. lists as a "myth," the idea that certain fruits are bad, noting that "grapes and bananas, like all fruit, make a very healthy choice."